Moon Puerto Rico

 Resources include a Spanish Phrasebook

-Experienced editor and travel writer Suzanne Van Atten has written about destinations throughout the United States, Mexico, South America, the Caribbean, and Europe.
-She has snorkeled a shipwreck in Aruba, gone ballroom dancing in Rio de Janeiro, barhopped in Barcelona, slept in a Jesuit monastery on the Amalfi coast, crewed a hot air balloon in New Mexico, gone white-water rafting in Tennessee, and gotten lost too many times to count.
+Travel writer Suzanne Van Atten has written about destinations throughout the United States, Mexico, South America, the Caribbean, and Europe.
+She has barhopped in Barcelona, slept in a Jesuit monastery on the Amalfi coast, crewed a hot air balloon in New Mexico, gone white-water rafting in Tennessee, and gotten lost too many times to count.

-The one place Suzanne always returns to is Puerto Rico, a place she fell in love with when she lived there for two years as a teenager.
-The rich Spanish culture, postcard-perfect beaches, lush tropical jungle, cobblestone streets, pastel colors, lively music, and the joie de vivre of its people colluded to seduce her.
-No matter how many times she returns, she always discovers something new and delightful to keep her coming back.
+Amidst all these travels, she always returns to Puerto Rico, a place she fell in love with when she lived there as a teenager.
+The country’s rich culture, postcard-perfect beaches, lush tropical jungle, cobblestone streets, pastel colors, lively music, and the joie de vivre of its people colluded to seduce her.
+No matter how many times she returns, she always discovers something new and delightful.